testCategory: Trends

 Curious to learn more?
 Click here to explore how Dstillery’s top-performing audiences help brands achieve measurable results while building long-term equity.

-MediaPost Data & Programmatic Insider Summit 2024 Event Recap
+MediaPost Data & Programmatic Insider Summit 2024 event recap

 The 2024 MediaPost Data & Programmatic Insider Summit, held from August 21-24 in the picturesque Lake Tahoe, California, brought together leading minds in digital marketing.
 The event focused on the ever-evolving challenges of data deprecation and new ways of leveraging data in the digital ecosystem.
 Set against the gorgeous backdrop of the Sierra Nevada range, this year’s summit was a deep dive into innovative solutions for a world without third-party cookies, exploring everything from Retail Media Networks (RMNs) to AI-driven programmatic buying.